mborgerson/wiki-export/wiki/Power_Supply.md

 Related links
 -------------

--   [Eevblog takes a look inside the replacement coord as well as the power supply itself](https://www.youtube.com/watch?v=LBoF1e5YDdQ)
+-   [EEVblog takes a look inside the replacement coord as well as the power supply itself](https://www.youtube.com/watch?v=LBoF1e5YDdQ)
 -   [Describes how to turn an ATX Power-Supply to Xbox PSU](http://brandonw.net/consoles/xbox/)